You’re in love, so you want to do anything you can to make your partner happy.

 You find yourself being selflessly available to your partner 24/7, no matter what you already have planned.

-Maybe you see yourself in this scenario — willing to do most anything to spend time with your partner or win his or her affection and attention.
+Maybe you see yourself in this scenario — willing to do almost anything to spend time with your partner or win his or her affection and attention.

 However, as time progresses, you realize that you are not getting the same time and attention you offer your partner.

 You don’t see much effort coming from the other side that demonstrates your partner feels the same way that you do.